Group of young people paddling down the Waikato river in a waka teetee

 The Trust is committed to take action to minimise the carbon footprint of our own operations.
 We will proactively address the risks and opportunities of the transition to a low carbon society in our investment strategies.

-The Trust may seek assistance from its investment adviser to incorporate climate change into the Trust investment strategy, asset allocation review, responsible investment framework, and investment recommendations where applicable.
+The Trust may seek assistance from its investment adviser to incorporate climate change into the Trust investment strategy, asset allocation review, responsible investment framework (see 3.4.9, below), and investment recommendations where applicable.

 The Trust investment adviser, JANA, reviews the investment objective and strategic asset allocation with trustees annually.
 Climate change is incorporated in the annual review process to ensure the Trust investment strategy follows the net zero commitment.

-The Trust will work with its investment adviser to implement the Paris Aligned Net Zero Investment Framework 1.0 as outlined in the diagram below and report to the Board on the progress:
+The Trust will work with its investment adviser to implement the Paris Aligned Net Zero Investment Framework and report to the Board on the progress:

 The Trust established its Responsible Investment (RI) Framework in February 2020 as a guideline for RI implementation, monitoring, and review.